Sigma fp vs Sony A7S III

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7S III provides a faster frame rate than the fp.
 It can shoot movie footage at 4K/120p, while the Sigma is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7S III has an electronic viewfinder (9440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The following table reports on some other key feature differences and similarities of the Sigma fp, the Sony A7S III, and comparable cameras.

 One feature that differentiates the A7S III and the fp is in-body image stabilization (IBIS).
 The A7S III reduces the risk of handshake-induced blur with all attached lenses, while the fp offers no blur reduction with lenses that themselves do not provide optical image stabilization.The A7S III has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the fp does not have a selfie-screen.